 The spinal cord communicates with the body through a network of nerves.
 Nerve roots are large bundles of nerves which conduct signals into and out of the spinal cord.
 Multiple myeloma can weaken the vertebral bones surrounding the spine, leading to fractures, which in turn can compress the nerve roots.
-Compression can lead to irritation and inflammation of the nerve roots, which is also known as radiculopathy.
+Compression can lead to irritation and inflammation of the nerve roots, which is called radiculopathy.
 These nerves control body movement as well as sensation, thus symptoms of radiculopathy are numbness, tingling, shooting pains, and weakness.
 The spinal cord, which is protected by the surrounding vertebral bodies, can be compressed by collapsing bone or by the growth of a tumor into the spinal canal.
 This can occur in 5-10% of patients with multiple myeloma.
 Compression of the spinal cord is a medical emergency, and immediate medical care is necessary to decompress the cord and prevent permanent damage.
-Cord compression typically causes severe back pain, leg weakness, urinary retention and/or loss of sensation to the genitals.
+Cord compression typically causes severe (new or worsening) back pain, leg weakness, urinary retention and/or loss of sensation to the genitals.

 Excess proteins can build up and cause irritation to nerves, which can result in a condition called peripheral neuropathy.
 Peripheral neuropathy typically begins with a tingling and/or numbness in the fingers and toes and can progress to painful sensations and extend into the hands and feet.